qiz-li/lovelace-soft-ui/README.md

 # Let's do it!

 **Note**: If you are looking for a quick and simple way to implement this style universally to all your cards, a better option would be **@KTibow**'s [dark](https://github.com/KTibow/lovelace-dark-soft-ui-theme/) and [light](https://github.com/KTibow/lovelace-light-soft-ui-theme/) Soft UI themes.
-The themes are easier to implement and faster to set up, while this repo provides more flexibility and customizability.
+The themes are easier to implement and faster to set up.
+This repo, however, provides more flexibility and customizability.

 ### 1. Install card-mod
 You will need to install [**card-mod**](https://github.com/thomasloven/lovelace-card-mod).
 It is a custom card available on [HACS](https://hacs.xyz) (the Home Assistant Community Store).
 Please read HACS [documentations](https://hacs.xyz) and install it.